Employer partnerships are now closed for 2026.

 Invitations to high-level celebration moments, including events at the UK Houses of Parliament

-If more than 100 employees from your organisation take part, we will share an anonymised insight summary for your organisation each year
+If more than 100 employees from your organisation take part, we will share a bespoke, top-line anonymised insight summary for your organisation compared to the overall dataset, each year

 FREQUENTLY ASKED QUESTIONS